geldata/gel-js/packages/ai/README.md

 1. **Define your tools**: Create an array of `ToolDefinition` objects that describe your functions, their parameters, and what they do.
 2. **Send the request**: Call `queryRag` or `streamRag` with the user's prompt and the `tools` array.
 You can also use the `tool_choice` parameter to control how the model uses your tools.
 3. **Handle the tool call**: If the model decides to use a tool, it will return an `AssistantMessage` with a `tool_calls` array.
 Your code needs to:
-  a.
-Parse the `tool_calls` array to identify the tool and its arguments.
+   1. Parse the `tool_calls` array to identify the tool and its arguments.
-  b.
-Execute the tool and get the result.
+   2. Execute the tool and get the result.
-  c.
-Create a `ToolMessage` with the result.
+   3. Create a `ToolMessage` with the result.
-  d.
-Send the `ToolMessage` back to the model in a new request.
+   4. Send the `ToolMessage` back to the model in a new request.
 4. **Receive the final response**: The model will use the tool's output to generate a final response.

 ### Example